center-for-threat-informed-defense/attack-flow/docs/overview.rst

-The Attack Flow project helps defenders move from tracking adversary behaviors individually to the sequence of techniques adversaries use to achieve their goals.
+The Attack Flow project helps defenders move from tracking adversary behaviors individually, to the sequence of techniques adversaries use, to achieve their goals.
 Understanding the context within those sequences, as well as the relationships among them, enables additional defensive capabilities that make defenders much more effective.
 The project seeks to demonstrate how attack flows